Skip to main content

 • “Incredible game with super deep mechanics and infinite replay value due to the AI generation of the cards.”

-• “When you load into the tutorial, it doesn't really explain anything, and it took some playing to learn various mechanics.
-A basic guide written by the dev would be more helpful.”
+• “When you load into the tutorial (which is probably the only bad thing I have to say since it doesn't really explain anything, and it took some playing to learn various mechanics -- see the basic guide written by the dev instead) and complete it, you are presented with a few different modes.”

-• “The actual free-play deckbuilding feels meaningless when you set the difficulty for your gameplay with a constructed deck yourself.
-The game would be much improved with a ranking per deck and repeated opponents at an adjusted difficulty.”
+• “The actual free-play deckbuilding feels meaningless when you set the difficulty for your gameplay with a constructed deck yourself; it would be a much improved game with a ranking per deck and repeated opponents at an adjusted difficulty.”

-• “The roguelike/lite portion of the game (delving) can be fickle at times if you get some 'bad' cards or face an overpowered opponent, but once you get the hang of the mechanics, it becomes pretty fun.”
+• “The roguelike/lite portion of the game (delving) can be fickle at times if you get some 'bad' cards, or a battle against an overpowered opponent, but once you get the hang of the mechanics and how events and things play out, it becomes pretty fun.”

 • replayability